Type qualifiers

 Aliases & Concerns over verbosity

-Writing typing.Annotated everywhere can be quite verbose; fortunately, the ability to alias annotations means that in practice we don’t expect clients to have to write lots of boilerplate code:
+Writing typing.Annotated everywhere can be quite verbose; fortunately, the ability to alias types means that in practice we don’t expect clients to have to write lots of boilerplate code:

 class C: